20 Best Beaches Costa Rica – Pacific Coast Beaches You’ll Love

 one of the best beaches in costa rica- playa langosta

-Northern Guanacaste Region of Costa Rica Pacific
+Best Beaches in the Northern Guanacaste Region of Costa Rica

 Many people fly into Costa Rica’s newest international airport in Liberia.
 Liberia is a strategic point as it is about 20 minutes from the nearest beach.
 If you are going this route, there are several different clusters of top beaches we recommend.